32.394 GRADE A PASTEURIZED MILK.

 Subd.
 4. Rules.

-The commissioner shall by rule promulgate identity, production and
+The commissioner shall by rule adopt identity, production, and processing

-processing standards for milk, milk products and goat milk which are intended to bear the
+standards for milk, milk products, and goat milk which are intended to bear the Grade A label.

 In the exercise of the authority to establish requirements for Grade A milk, milk products,